S-100 : A QUICK GUIDE

 1. What is the S-100 Standard?

-The S-100 is a new and more versatile standard for exchanging digital hydrographic data.
-Developed by the International Hydrographic Organization (IHO), the S-100 is a brand-new standard that will replace existing standards with a new framework that enables the development of next-gen ENCs and other valuable digital products.
+The S-100 framework, a new and more versatile standard for exchanging digital hydrographic data, is being developed by the International Hydrographic Organization (IHO).
+The S-100 standard will replace existing standards with a new framework that enables the development of next-gen ENCs and other valuable digital products.

 Contrary to previous standards, the S-100 will support a wider variety of hydrographic data sources, products and users.
 It will incorporate requirements for compiling and visualising ENC data and lay the foundation for a range of new applications that go beyond the domain of traditional hydrography.

-The S-100 standard defines the data model and building blocks which are being used by other S-100 product specifications for a specific usage domain.
-The S-100 standards are interoperable since they are based on a common data model.
-The development of the IMO E-navigation concept will be based upon the S-100 data model.
+The S-100 standard defines the data model and building blocks used by other S-100 product specifications for a specific usage domain.
+The S-100 standards are interoperable and the achievement of the IMO E-navigation concept will be dependent upon the S-100 data model.

 2. Various S-100 Datasets and Products